dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 more valuable than its appearance would suggest.
 Men have given much to possess it."*

-Once people hone in on one form of money, they do indeed go through great pains to gather more of the precious good.
+Once people home in on one form of money, they do indeed go through great pains to gather more of the precious good.
 What's true for gold and diamonds in meatspace is also true for *Stones of Jordan* and other rare items in cyberspace.
 As we shall see, this is also true for